-WARNING Loose objects or devices with a cable connection to the vehicle, e.g., mobile phones, can be thrown into the vehicle's interior while driving, e.g., in the event of an accident or during braking and evasive maneuvers.
+Loose objects or devices with a cable connection to the vehicle, for instance mobile phones, can be thrown into the car's interior while driving, for instance in the event of an accident or during braking and evasive maneuvers.
 There is a risk of injury.
-Secure loose objects or devices with a cable connection to the vehicle in the vehicle's interior.
+Secure loose objects or devices with a cable connection to the vehicle in the car's interior.

 Anti-slip pads such as anti-slip mats can damage the dashboard.
-There is a risk of property damage.
+There is a risk of damage to property.
 Do not use anti-slip pads. ◄

-The following storage compartments are available in the vehicle interior:
+The following storage compartments are available in the car's interior:

-- Glove compartment on the front passenger side.

-- ▷ Compartments in the doors.
+- Glove compartment on the front passenger side. - Storage compartment under the driver's seat. - Compartments in the doors.

 - Storage compartment in the center armrest.

+- Storage compartment in front of the cup holders.

+- Clothes hooks

-- Storage compartment in front of the cup holders. - Clothes hooks - Storage tray in the center console. - > Pockets on the backrests of the front seats.
+- Storage compartments in the cargo area.

+- Storage tray in the center console.

+- ▶ Pockets on the backrests of the front seats.